CroWzblooD/Stylumia-Frontend/README.md

 ## **System Architecture Documentation**

 ### **Explanation of the Architecture**
-The architecture of the OutWear solution is designed for modularity, scalability, and adaptability, meeting the complex demands of the fashion industry:
+The architecture of the Stylumia solution is designed for modularity, scalability, and adaptability, meeting the complex demands of the fashion industry:

 1. **Ontology Development**:
    - Acts as the backbone of the system with a comprehensive structure for fashion features.